sloanelybutsurely/vimrc.js/README.md

-# modern-js-vimrc
+# vimrc.js

-A vimrc for modern JavaScript/ECMAScript.
-Batteries included 🔋🔋
+A vimrc that Just Works™ for modern JavaScript development.